My sundried vegetables are the best! (Photo copyright © by Kaj Halberg)

 During the last 50 years or so, this species has declined drastically, and the total population may now be as low as 25-30,000, with two thirds of this number in East Africa.
 The decline is caused by draining, conversion of savanna to agricultural lands, and lack of flooding due to construction of dams.
 East African populations are classified as near-threatened, whereas the South African population is stable.

 Feeding grey crowned crane, Ngorongoro Crater, Tanzania.
 (Photo copyright © by Kaj Halberg)

-New studies indicate that chickens, or simply fowl, were first domesticated in China about 8000 B.C., descended from the red junglefowl (Gallus gallus), which is still found in the wild in India and Southeast Asia.
-Later, about 6000 B.C., domestication of the red junglefowl also took place several places in Southeast Asia and in India, where some hybridization with the grey junglefowl (Gallus sonneratii), living in the southern part of India, may have occurred.
+Recent studies indicate that chickens, or simply fowl, were first domesticated in China about 8000 B.C., descended from the red junglefowl (Gallus gallus), which is still found in the wild in India and Southeast Asia.
+Later, about 6000 B.C., domestication of the red junglefowl also took place several places in Southeast Asia and in India, where some hybridization with the grey junglefowl (G. sonneratii), living in the southern part of India, may have occurred.

 You may read more about the origin of chickens on the page Animals – Animals as servants of Man: Poultry.

 Chick of an old Danish breed, a few days old, Denmark.
 (Photo copyright © by Kaj Halberg)

 This species, also called steinbuck or steinbok, is described on the page Animals – Mammals: Antelopes.